 You can substitute almost any oil for the almond oil.
 This could be sunflower or safflower (both of which are high in Vitamin E), or grapeseed which contains antioxidants, or even jojoba which is a great moisturizing oil.
 You do not need to make any adjustments in this recipe if you switch to another oil.

 Don’t want to use beeswax?
 I’ve used soy wax with good results.
 Bayberry wax works well too.
-Almost any natural wax will work because of the emulsion of the oil and water.
+Almost any natural wax will work because of the emulsion of oil and water.
 (Find other varieties of wax here.)

 More or Less Ingredients